 Bylaws

+(Version 3.0,Drafted 31 July 2016,

 I. Constitution

-A. The Noncommercial Users Constituency (“Constituency”) of ICANN’s Generic Name Supporting Organization (GNSO) participates as a member of the Non-Commercial Stakeholders Group (NCSG) according to Article XX, Section 5 of the Bylaws of the Internet Corporation for Assigned Names and Numbers.
+A. The Noncommercial Users Constituency (“Constituency”) of the Internet Corporation for Assigned Names and Numbers’(ICANN) Generic Name Supporting Organization (GNSO) is a constituency of the Non-Commercial Stakeholders Group (NCSG), which is established by Article X, Section 5 of the Bylaws of the Internet Corporation for Assigned Names and Numbers.
+NCUC is established as part of NCSG by Article XX, Section 5 of the Bylaws of ICANN.

-B. The purposes of the Noncommercial Users Constituency are to represent the views and interests of those who engage in noncommercial speech and activity on the Internet.
-It is further created to provide a voice and representation in ICANN processes to non-profit organizations and individuals that serve non-commercial interests and provide services such as education, community organizing, promotion of the arts, public interest policy advocacy, children’s welfare, religion, scientific research, human rights and the advancement of the Internet as a global communications system for all segments of society.
+B. The purpose of the Noncommercial Users Constituency is to represent, through its elected representatives and its Constituencies, the interests and concerns of noncommercial registrants and noncommercial Internet users of generic Top‑level Domains (gTLDs).
+It provides a voice and representation in ICANN processes to: non‑profit organizations that serve noncommercial interests; nonprofit services such as education, philanthropies, consumer protection, community organizing, promotion of the arts, public interest policy advocacy, children's welfare, religion, scientific research, and human rights; public interest software concerns; families or individuals who register domain names for noncommercial personal use; and Internet users who are primarily concerned with the noncommercial, public interest aspects of domain name policy.

 II.
 Organization and Structure